fbpx

 Indigenous people believe that consuming psilocybin mushrooms deepens their understanding of creation, helps them heal from physical and emotional pain, and promotes social harmony within their communities.

-Modern research shows that psilocybin-assisted therapy has numerous benefits ranging from treating depression, anxiety disorders, PTSD, addiction and smoking cessation.
+Modern research shows that psilocybin-assisted therapy has numerous benefits ranging from treating depression, anxiety disorders, PTSD, addiction, and smoking cessation.
 Individual therapy sessions paired with controlled doses of psilocybin have shown remarkable results in reducing symptoms of chronic depression and end-of-life anxiety.

 Modern Use of Psilocybin in Therapy

-Researchers tripping over themselves to uncover the full potential of psilocybin therapy.
+Scientists are tripping over themselves to uncover the full potential of psilocybin therapy.

 Current Research on Psilocybin Therapy